-The red clay roof tiles, although not original to the property led us to lean towards a material that patinates and weathers over time allowing it to embed itself, diminishing its presence.
-Following much research we settled on the most appropriate material to achieve this aesthetic – weathering steel also know as ‘Corten®’.
-This unique material comes in either flat sheets or formed panels, hung to the lightweight timber sub-frame.
+The red concrete roof tiles were retained for budgetary reasons – although not original to the property this in conjunction with the original red facing brickwork led us to lean towards a material that patinates and weathers over time allowing it to embed itself into it’s environment.
+Following much research we settled on the most appropriate material to achieve this aesthetic – weathering steel also known as ‘Corten®’.

 Working with an experienced metalworker deDraft set about detailing the faceted cladding with an experienced metalworker to eliminate all visible fixings to avoid any irregular or concentrated weathering.
 Each steel panel was folded, installed and adjusted to achieve tight, sharp joints before being finally reinstalled and bonded to a lightweight timber sub-frame.
 Upon initial installation the cladding was raw, natural steel and with increasing exposure to the elements has already weathered to a darker more burnished appearance and as the months progress will further darken enabling the new dormer to blend in against the red concrete tiles and deep red brickwork, complementing the aesthetic of the original property.

 Images.
 Whitaker Studio